How Schools Can Help Kids Heal After A Year Of 'Crisis And Uncertainty'

 "We watch five minutes of Bob Ross, and we watch the whole painting session within one week," she explains.
 "When they're having fun, they're so excited — they'll learn anything you throw at them."

-Sackett says her approach was informed by a virtual training, provided by a regional children's hospital, that focused on the impacts of trauma on children.
+Sackett says her approach was informed by a virtual training, provided by Ann & Robert H. Lurie Children's Hospital, that focused on the impacts of trauma on children.

 "They mentioned a bad grade is never about a lazy kid," she says.
 If a child is struggling academically, they may be dealing with really tough circumstances at home.
 Sackett learned that teachers can help by creating a supportive environment that fosters resilience.